Associate Professor Sally A. Peters

 Head of School, Te Kura Toi Tangata School of Education

-Children; Early Childhood/Early Years Education; Education; Human Development; Learning; Teaching and Learning
+Children; Early Childhood Learning; Early Childhood/Early Years Education; Education; Human Development; Learning; Teaching and Learning

 Qualifications: BEd MEd PhD Waik DipNZFKU DipT

 My main research interests relate to transitions, key competencies and children’s thinking (working theories).
 These interests interweave, with a central focus on the ways in which learning can be fostered within and across settings, and some of the dilemmas associated with this.
-I have grown increasing interested in transitions across different aspects of the lifespan and transitions in thinking.
+My central research focus has been on the transition from early childhood education to school.
+I have also grown increasingly interested in transitions across different aspects of the lifespan and transitions in thinking.
 Currently, I am fascinated by the notions of liminal spaces, borders and borderlands.
 This has extended into exploring cultural borders, and I have been privileged to be working in partnership with Māori researchers on a number of projects.

 Current doctoral thesis supervision

 Archard, S. Young children's working theories: What can shape children's understandings of disability and difference?

 Fenmachi, E. Parental involvement in early childhood learning: A Cameroon case study

 Hayes, J. Unpacking the gap between ECE and school: Continuity and discontinuity over the transition to school